 About view filters

-Filters allow you to limit and modify the data that is included in a view.
-For example, you can use filters to exclude traffic from particular IP addresses, focus on a specific subdomain or directory, or convert dynamic page URLs into readable text strings.
+Use filters to limit or modify the data in a view.
+For example, you can use filters to exclude traffic from particular IP addresses, include only data from specific subdomains or directories, or convert dynamic page URLs to readable text strings.

 This video is part of the Digital Analytics Fundamentals course on Analytics Academy.
 View the full course at http://analyticsacademy.withgoogle.com.